Revisited functional renormalization group approach for random matrices in the large-$N$ limit: Compatibility with Ward identities

 such that, in the integral approximation, $I_a^{(p)}$ becomes \bea I_a^{(p)}=2(\alpha Z_N)^{1-p}N\int_{\frac{a}{2N}}^1\,dx\, \frac{x^{p-1}[\eta_N(1-x)+1]}{\Big(1+\frac{2\bar{\gamma}}{\alpha}x^2+\frac{1-\alpha}{\alpha}x\Big)^p} \,, \eea and: \bea \iota_{p,q}(y)=\alpha^{1-p}\int_{y}^1dx\,\frac{x^q}{\Big(1+\frac{2\bar\gamma}{\alpha}x^2+\frac{1-\alpha}{\alpha}x\Big)^p}\,. \eea From these definitions it is straightforward to get the flow equations as \eqref{122}, \eqref{eqbeta42} and \eqref{eqgamma1}.
 Note that equations \eqref{LN} and \eqref{WC} are unchanged.
 Investigating the fixed point structure for several values of $\alpha$, we get the table \ref{tablegras}. \\

-As discussed, the fixed point like the critical exponent has a nontrivial dependence concerning the choice of the regulator; that we expect to be a consequence of the role played in the computation of the critical exponents by the derivative coupling $\gamma$.
-This dependence seems to be very strong, except in the vicinity of $\alpha \approx 1$, where the variations become small, reminiscent of a local extremum.
-Interestingly, in the vicinity of this point, where the dependence on the regulator becomes qualitatively small, the reached values for the critical exponent are very close to the exact result $\theta=0.8$; which is reached for $\alpha=1.07$.
-Moreover, note that the values $\bar{\gamma}^*$ for which $\beta_\gamma$ vanish do not depend on $\alpha$, even for very small and very large values.
-For each $\alpha$, we get two zeros, for $\bar{\gamma}^*\approx -0.21$ and $\bar{\gamma}^*\approx-0.49$. \\
+As discussed, the fixed point like the critical exponent has a nontrivial dependency concerning the choice of the regulator; that we expect to be a consequence of the role played in the computation of the critical exponents by the derivative coupling $\gamma$.
+This dependence seems to be very strong, except in two regions, in the vicinity of $\alpha \approx 1$ and $\alpha \approx 2.5$, where critical exponents reach values $\theta \approx 1.5$ and $\theta \approx 1.2$ respectively.
+Around these two extrema, the dependency with respect to the regulator (in the considered parametrization) is small.
+Note that, it is possible to fine tune the value of $\alpha$ to reproduce exactly the expected critical exponent.
+On find $\theta \approx 0.8$ for $\alpha \approx 0.563$.
+However, in this region of the parameter space, $\theta$ depends strongly on $\alpha$, and the reliability is poor. \\

 Another popular choice for the regulator is the exponential one: